 Tip 1: Use negative keywords

-Irrelevant searches will sometimes trigger your Google Search Ad.
-This means people with no intention of buying your product or service click on your advert, driving up your CPC.
+Irrelevant searches can sometimes trigger your Google Search ad.
+This means people with no intention of buying your product or service can click on your ad, driving up costs.

-For example, let’s say that you sell women’s coats online.
-Google Ads could serve your advert to people searching for “men’s coats” or “children’s coats” – not your target audience.
+Let’s say that you sell women’s coats online.
+Google Ads could serve your ad targeting “coats” to people searching for “men’s coats” or “children’s coats” — not your target audience.

 This is when a negative keyword list is helpful.
-A negative keyword list contains words and phrases that won’t trigger your ad.
+When conducting keyword research (we recommend Google’s Keyword Planner), consider words and phrases you also want to avoid.

-You can add negative keywords at ad group or campaign level in the search terms report, or create a list by going to Tools and Exclusion Lists.
+You can add these negative keywords at the ad group or campaign level in the search terms report, or create a list by going to Tools and Exclusion Lists.

-The original cost-per-click with the exclusion of keywords like “children” and “kids” was $0.79.
-However, by further filtering terms, the final CPC for the campaign was reduced to $0.34.
-As a bonus, the conversion rate increased from 6.11% to 9.79%.”
+The original cost per click with the exclusion of keywords like “children” and “kids” was $0.79.
+By further filtering terms, the final CPC for the campaign was reduced to $0.34.

 Tip 2: Stick to manual bidding